ethersync/ethersync/vscode-plugin/DEVELOPMENT.md

 1. `npm install`
 2. Open this directory in VS Code, then start debugging with F5.
-3. Open a file in an Teamtype-enabled directory to launch the plugin.
+3. Open a file in a Teamtype-enabled directory to launch the plugin.

 ## How to run locally without "host"